project-hatohol/hatohol/doc/server/hap2/HowToAddHAP2.md

 6d12c56b-47e6-465b-89d7-5544e6afe97d
 ```

-The uuid is used in the next sections.
+The UUID is used in the next sections.

 ## 2. How to provide server-type.sql

-You want to give some paramater to your plugin.(Ex.
-IP Address, Password, etc...)
+When you give some paramater(Ex.
+IP Address, Password, etc...) to your plugin,

-If you so, you can check it[https://github.com/project-hatohol/HAPI-2.0-Specification#user-content-getmonitoringserverinfomethod]
+you can check it[https://github.com/project-hatohol/HAPI-2.0-Specification#user-content-getmonitoringserverinfomethod]

-You can set the parameter that is written by the above document.
+You can set the parameters that are written by the above document.

-Please refer to the other sql file that put on the /hatohol/sever/data
+Please refer to the other sql file that put on the /hatohol/sever/data.

 Ex.
 90-server-type-hap2-zabbix.sql, 90-server-type-hap2-nagios-ndoutils.sql

 And, you should set priority to the head of the file name.

-The prioprity is used by hatohol-db-initiator.

 We recommend to set '90-'.